Zhoany/Zdns/README.md

 A list of upstream DNS servers.
 Each server entry includes:

-- `address`: The IP address of the upstream DNS server.
+- `address`: The  address of the upstream DNS server.
 - `port`: The port of the upstream DNS server.
 - `protocol`: The protocol used to communicate with the upstream DNS server (e.g., `UDP`).
 - `domain_rules_file`: Path to the file containing domain-specific rules for this upstream server.